 Alternatively, you can consider flying into neighbouring Kaunas, located 92 km from the capital.
 This is a popular hub for low-cost carriers, from where it is easy to reach your destination by ground transport.

-Available plane tickets
+Available tickets by plane

 Airlines